textX/Arpeggio/README.rst

 Open-source projects using Arpeggio
 -----------------------------------

-- `textX`_ - Meta-language for building Domain-Specific Languages in Python
+- `textX`_ - Meta-language for building Domain-Specific Languages in Python (and all projects using textX)
 - `whatami`_ - Unobtrusive object self-identification for Python (`parsers`_ module)

 .. _textX: https://github.com/igordejanovic/textX